 The senses are faculties that we use to obtain information about the world.
 The eyes probably provide the most influential information about the world.
 The eyes are not a sensation.
 The eyes are an organ that we use to get sensations which lead to perceptions.
 According to the philosopher John Locke and subsequent philosophers, sensation and perception are both forms of ideas.

 The grand mistake is to believe that ideas are that which we perceive.
 The truth is that ideas are that by which we perceive.
 The difference is one word “by”.
 What difference does this one word make?
 Think of the meaning of the sentence, “A brush is that which I am painting” and the sentence “A brush is that by which I am painting.”
 In the first sentence I am painting an image of the brush on the canvas.
-I could be using my fingers to do the painting.
 In the second sentence I am using the brush to do the painting.
-What shows up on the canvas is probably not an image of the brush.
-This distinction has been so subtle that many philosophers have not realized their error.

-We are not aware of our ideas.
+We are not aware of our ideas that are the result of our sensation and perception.
 We are only aware of the cause of our ideas.
 For example, when we use our eyes to look at bananas, we are not aware of the light that hits our retina.
 Nor are we aware of the physiochemical process by which our brains interpret that light.
-We are only aware of the cause of the light— the bananas.
+We are only aware of the cause of the perception— the bananas.
 We have direct access to the bananas which is the object of awareness.

 In the picture below subjectivist philosophers would say that we do not have direct access to banana (A) we only have access to a "representation" of (A) expressed in figure (B).
 This is the major error.